medioman22/Bidirectional_Interface/README.md

 ## TODO

 Items that are not critical but should be handled eventually:
-* Implement control angle in PositionControl script
 * ~~Implement more general data logger based on Interface~~ Don't do
 * Use collision layers in CollisionChecker script (useful to ignore some collision, e.g. floor, other drones, ... )
-* Rename variables in PositionControl script (e.g. desired_yaw --> desiredYawRate as it is an angular speed and not and angle)